MIST: Mutual Information Estimation Via Supervised Training: Experiments

 Figure~\ref{fig:metric_breakdown_ksg} further decomposes performance into MSE, bias, variance, and confidence interval coverage for our models (MIST, MIST$_{\text{QR}}$) and for KSG.
 For all estimators except MIST$_{\text{QR}}$, confidence intervals are obtained via bootstrap resampling of the input dataset; for MIST$_{\text{QR}}$, we use the predicted sampling distribution from the quantile outputs.
 Each heatmap summarizes average performance as a function of sample size (x-axis) and input dimensionality (y-axis).

 Our meta-learned estimators achieve substantial improvements in challenging regimes, with up to 100$\times$ lower loss for high-dimensional and low-sample settings.
 They are nearly unbiased in all $\mathcal{M}_{\text{test-extended}}$ settings, only exhibiting a positive bias for the high-dimensional, low-sample setting.
 In contrast, KSG exhibits negative bias across all medium- and high-dimensional settings.
-Notably, our estimators avoid the well-documented underestimation problem that plagues existing methods in high dimensions.
+Notably, our estimators avoid the underestimation problem that plagues existing methods in high dimensions.
 For variance, our estimators match KSG's low variance for sample sizes above 100.
 Finally, our estimator's confidence intervals achieve approximately 2$\times$ better coverage than KSG across all settings.
 One of the most well-documented failure modes of existing MI estimators is their negative bias, in which estimators substantially underestimate predictions for distributions with large MI.
 In Figure~\ref{fig:predictions_vs_true_mi}, we plot the predictions of our estimators in terms of increasing MI.
 While KSG's estimates plateau quickly, our estimates closely follow the true MI values.